wokehusker/Fruit_Classification/README.md

 * This technology can be integrated into shopping carts to improve the shopping experience and drive value for grocery stores.

 ## Repository Navigation
-* You can find the code for the model in the Jupyter Notebook labeled "Apples and Plums and Tomatoes!
-Oh My!".
+* You can find the code for the model in the Jupyter Notebook labeled "Fruit Classification.ipynb".
 * The folders containing the raw images can be found in the .gitignore.
 This was done to avoid difficulties uploading the multple GB worth of image data to GitHub.
 * The folder titled "images" contains images for this ReadME.
 * A PDF copy of the Final Presentation is also included